jschavesr/base-presentation/source.md

 What is?

-> A process in imperative programming in which different values are associated with a particular letiable name as time passes
+> A process in imperative programming in which different values are associated with a particular variable name as time passes

 V: